MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net.md

 # Configure Application Insights for your ASP.NET website

-This procedure configures your ASP.NET web app to send telemetry to the [Application Insights](./app-insights-overview.md) feature of the Azure Monitor service.
-It works for ASP.NET apps that are hosted either in your own Internet Information Servers (IIS) on-premises or in the cloud.
+This procedure configures your ASP.NET web app to send telemetry to [Application Insights](./app-insights-overview.md).
+It works for ASP.NET apps hosted either in your own Internet Information Servers (IIS) on-premises or in the cloud.

 [!INCLUDE [azure-monitor-app-insights-otel-available-notification](../includes/azure-monitor-app-insights-otel-available-notification.md)]